helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 ## Migration of MOBILE Maker Wallets to MOBILE Maker Escrow Wallets
 In instances where MOBILE Makers already have a pre-existing MOBILE Maker Wallet, they may continue to use that wallet for onboarding until the balance of DC is 0.
 Further, regardless if a previous wallet will be used at first, a new MOBILE Maker Escrow Wallet must be created with the minimum wallet requirements noted above.

+## Drawbacks
+Deployers who have yet to onboard their 5G Bobcat CBRS Hotspot will have 30 days after HIP passing to onboard the hotspot.
+If the Hotspot is not onboarded within 30 days after HIP passing, the Hotspot will never be allowed to be onboarded.

 ## Deployment Impact